 OVERVIEW / Troy-Bilt TB4216

-As you probably know, many leading brands manufacture all of their products in China but Troy-Bilt is not one of them.
-In fact, they have product divisions that do everything in the US, and by everything I mean, they design, build and test the majority of their products in the USA.
-Their headquarters in in Valley City, Ohio.
+As you may be aware, many leading brands manufacture all their products in China, but Troy-Bilt is an exception.
+They have divisions that handle everything in the US, from design and production to testing the majority of their products.
+Their headquarters is located in Valley City, Ohio.

 Did you know that in 2021 Troy-Bilt was bought by Stanley Black+Decker?
 From 1932 up until 2021 Troy-Bilt was a privately owned family business.
 It seems that all of the brands I grew up with as a child have been eaten up by large corporations.
 Did you know that Stanley Black+Decker bought the Craftsman brand in 2017 for around $900 million?

-You might have noticed that this Troy-Bilt TB4216 looks a lot like the Craftsman S165.
-The problem with a few corporations owning all of the chainsaw brands is that innovation slows down as core designs are repackaged with a different brand.
-Often very little changes are made other than the color and perhaps some minor changes.
-This is fairly common and consumers often don’t realize that the three chainsaws they’re considering are all owned by the same company with features that are identical.
+You might have noticed that this Troy-Bilt TB4216 bears a striking resemblance to the Craftsman S165.
+The issue with a few corporations owning all the chainsaw brands is that innovation tends to slow down as core designs are simply rebranded.
+Often, the only changes are the color and perhaps some minor tweaks.
+This is quite common, and consumers often don’t realize that the three chainsaws they’re considering are all owned by the same company and have identical features.

-It’s not always obvious as to what the internal differences are between chainsaws because manufacturers never show pictures of the inside of their chainsaws.
-I think it’s important for consumers to be educated enough to know if the exact same chainsaw is sold under a different brand for a cheaper price.
-This happens more often than you might think.
+It’s not always clear what the internal differences are between chainsaws because manufacturers rarely show images of the inside of their chainsaws.
+I believe it’s crucial for consumers to be informed enough to recognize if the exact same chainsaw is being sold under a different brand at a lower price.
+This happens more frequently than you might think.

-Either way, the Troy-Bilt TB4216 is an excellent gasoline chainsaw suitable for light-duty cutting.
+Regardless, the Troy-Bilt TB4216 is a fantastic gasoline chainsaw suitable for light-duty cutting.
 It’s a 16″ saw, designed to start easily with its SpringAssist technology.
-There’s nothing fancy about this model, but it does everything right without any frills.
-It’ll start when you need it to and it has enough power to cut through wood under 14″ in one pass.
+There’s nothing flashy about this model, but it does everything right without any unnecessary extras.
+It’ll start when you need it to and has enough power to cut through wood under 14″ in one pass.

-I like the overall feel and weight of this model.
-It’s around 12 lbs. which is reasonable for a 16″ homeowner class chainsaw.
-They key to a good chainsaw is having the weight balanced and distributed evenly.
-This ultimately determines how easy it is to use for extended periods of time.
-Troy-Bilt has done a good job of making this chainsaw feel lighter than it is.
+I appreciate the overall feel and weight of this model.
+It weighs around 12 lbs., which is reasonable for a 16″ homeowner class chainsaw.
+The key to a good chainsaw is having the weight balanced and evenly distributed.
+This ultimately determines how easy it is to use for extended periods.
+Troy-Bilt has done an excellent job of making this chainsaw feel lighter than it actually is.

-I don’t recommend this model if you need to fell 20″ trees on a regular basis, but it can do that on occasion, although it’s going to be slow cutting with its 42cc engine, and this will put a lot of strain on the chainsaw.
+I wouldn’t recommend this model if you need to fell 20″ trees regularly, but it can handle that task occasionally, albeit slowly, with its 42cc engine.
+This will put a lot of strain on the chainsaw.
 It’s not built like a professional-grade chainsaw.
-For under $200 it’s one of the best gas chainsaws you can buy, but that doesn’t mean it can cut any tree diameter.
+For under $200, it’s a good purchase, but that doesn’t mean it can cut any tree diameter.

 Best Professional Chainsaw ➤Makita EA7900PRZ2